uwaterloo-gaggle/yelp-pre-analysis/README.md

 - MacOS/Linux/UNIX: `./gradlew build`
 - Windows: `gradlew.bat build`

+### Producting a "fat jar"
+Use the commands below to produce a single JAR containing both your program code an it's dependencies:
+- MacOS/Linux/UNIX: `./gradlew main:fatJar`
+- Windows: `gradlew.bat main:fatJar`

+**This is the command to run when packaging your program for execution on Spark**

 ## Application modules
 If you have a large project, it is recommended to split your project into modules.